coin-or/Dip/README.md

 [ ![Download](https://api.bintray.com/packages/coin-or/download/Dip/images/download.svg?version=0.92) ](https://bintray.com/coin-or/download/Dip/0.92/link)

 Binaries for most platforms are available for download from [Bintray](https://bintray.com/coin-or/download/Dip).
+However, be aware that on Linux and OSX, you may have difficulties if you are using a distribution with different versions of various libraries than the build machine.

 For DipPy, see [Pypi](https://pypi.org/project/coinor.dippy/).